 - Figure out parking and unloading and deinstalling

-You may also have to request a small table to have to set up your promo materials near by your art.
-You will get one free person in the door to help you as an assistant too to help with set up, utilize this free person, you will need help installing, exhibiting and deinstalling in one night.
+You may also have to request a small table to have to set up your promo materials nearby your art.
+You will get one free person in the door to help you as an assistant too to help with set up, utilize this free person, you will need help installing, exhibiting, and deinstalling in one night.

-There will be a walk through to see the space a few weeks before the show, go to that to begin problem solving the space and your exhibition needs.
+There will be a walk-through to see the space a few weeks before the show, go to that to begin problem-solving the space and your exhibition needs.

 If you know any additional RAW participants/artists.
 Ask them about their experience and if they have any suggestions for preparations.

 Do as much promo on your end that you can because RAW won’t launch your career.
-They are really good salesmen on how much promo they do but its nothing other than standard.
+They are really good salesmen on how much promo they do but it’s nothing other than standard.
 Take initiative on your end.
 Bring business cards and things to pass out to attendees for marketing purposes.

 They also have an online portfolio or profile for you.
 It suits the website and is fairly nice.
 Try considering updating it to keep it relevant, but don’t just rely on the profile.
-Use emails, Facebook pages, Twitter, newsletters and postcards to reach your audience for marketing.
+Use emails, Facebook pages, Twitter, newsletters, and postcards to reach your audience for marketing.
 Think outside the box too!

 Show Day: On the day of the show you are allowed to set up a few hours before the show, ask when you can arrive to set up.
 Set up right away.
 Some people show up super late, like an hour before the event.
 Be prepared and coordinated.
-Show up early and set up so you can anticipate any problems and trouble shoot them asap.
+Show up early and set up so you can anticipate any problems and troubleshoot them ASAP.
 I had to walk large pro-panels down a block of downtown because there was no loading dock or area to park.
 Be prepared for unplanned logistics like this.

 They are a lot of work though and don’t expect to make money or even break even!
 Note that you are also exhibiting next to make-up artists and jugglers, so the audience members who come to see one artist may not even be interested in your handmade soaps or your pottery that’s for sale.
-Don’t expect this to be a sell out show or a great place to have a lot of merchandise turn out.
+Don’t expect this to be a sell-out show or a great place to have a lot of merchandise turn out.

 Typically, RAW targets emerging artists.
-This includes artists who have never done a pop up show before or artists who are not great at running a small business or self-promotion.
+This includes artists who have never done a pop-up show before or artists who are not great at running a small business or self-promotion.
 So, the level of professionalism and quality of work is all over the place.

-There are many people who sign up and participate thinking that RAW will launch their career, which it will not, its just one opportunity of many in the art world.
-If you see this as an opportunity to practice networking, polishing up your elevator speech, passing out a few business cards, and learning how to do pop-up shows then then this would be a great experience for you.
+There are many people who sign up and participate thinking that RAW will launch their career, which it will not, it’s just one opportunity of many in the art world.
+If you see this as an opportunity to practice networking, polishing up your elevator speech, passing out a few business cards, and learning how to do pop-up shows then this would be a great experience for you.

 Once you do one RAW show, they will frequently get you to try to do a second.
-I was pulled into three events due to “awards and acknowledgements” and “special invitations” to the next successive events.
+I was pulled into three events due to “awards and acknowledgments” and “special invitations” to the next successive events.
 You will also continue to get solicited in the future once you do one RAW show.
 Their lack of an organized database and coordination often leads to repeated asking from multiple RAW people.